 I love Wordwall for creating games because it is simple yet engaging!
 The games can be played by the students independently.
 Plus, it ranks the students’ scores.

 ManyCam is great for adding effects, in addition to its many other features!
-It also saves me time from making old-fashion flashcards, props, and costumes and from using a whiteboard.
+It also saves me time from making old-fashioned flashcards, props, and costumes and from using a whiteboard.

 Learn more about using ManyCam in your virtual ESL classroom.